aqeelanwar/PEDRA/README.md

 ## Install required packages
+Make sure you use python 3.6, otheriwise the required packages installation might have issues.
 The provided requirements.txt file can be used to install all the required packages.
 Use the following command

 ### System with NVIDIA GPU
 ```